How to get a seat at Wimbledon

 Ask a corporate sponsor for tickets

 A limited number of Wimbledon tickets are bought by large companies, particularly the Official Suppliers of Wimbledon.
-If you work for – or with – one of the companies that receives Wimbledon tickets, you could always try asking for tickets.
+If you work for – or with – one of the companies that receive Wimbledon tickets, you could always try asking for tickets.

 Corporate Wimbledon tickets come with a variety of perks and exclusive offers.
 As well as being able to watch the tennis, often from fantastic seats, you’ll get access to the special hospitality tents set up for Wimbledon’s corporate suppliers.